NuelzHeart/Sales-Performance-Dashboard/README.md

 - Transform business objectives into a functional dashboard
 - Present insights that support decision-making

-## Data Processing Required
-- Using the F statement, generate the matching country for the city.
-- Find the revenue for each sales
-- Determine which sales fall into high sales, fair sales, and low sales
-- Extract the month from your date
-- Extract the days of the week from your date
-- Apply any conditional formatting of your choice to revenue

 ## Objectives
 - Which products generated the highest revenue
 - Which city has the highest sales